TorusHyperV/torushyperv.github.io/scalebound-lost/scalebound_lost.md

 I was about to give up, until using some google queries I stumbled upon [this tweet](https://twitter.com/aarongreenberg/status/996876612556632064):

 ![Category](tweet.png)

 Suddenly a rush of adrenaline invaded my bloodstream.
 I had found the store URL:
 `https://www.microsoft.com/en-US/store/p/Scalebound/C4QM1R595G79`

+The ID at the end of the URL is the productID of the game.
 Of course, the page was long taken down, specially after this exchange of messages between Aaron Greenberg, who raised the issue internally.
-I had hope but also a bad feeling about this.
-I was so close to, now I had a `productID` from the store page and I could ask Xbox Live for this game!... right?
+I had hope, but also a bad feeling about this.
+I was so close, now I had a `productID` from the store page and I could ask Xbox Live for this game!... right?

 # 4. Radio silence

-To query for the game using the productID we can use the following request:
+To query for the game using a productID as parameter, we can use the following request:
 ```js
 POST https://catalog.gamepass.com/v3/products?market=US&language=en-US&hydration=consoledetailsruby0 HTTP/1.1
 Connection: Keep-Alive